Vivekanand-R/AI-Product-Framework/README.md

 3. The Illusion of Data-Driven Decisions: Data rarely speaks clearly — sometimes it could be biased, and maybe incomplete.
 Balance data with intuition, qualitative insights, and context, rather than hiding behind dashboards.

-Example: Nokia's Market Research Before iPhone: Nokia relied on internal market data showing dominant handset sales and assumed no imminent disruption.
+Example: Around 2005–2007, One of the largest mobile phone makers held over a 40% global market share in mobile phones.
+The iPhone launched in 2007.
+Nokia's Market Research Before iPhone: Maker relied on internal market data showing dominant handset sales and assumed no imminent disruption.
 Focus: The data reflected the past, not emerging Common consumer Interests for smartphones with apps and touchscreens.
-Nokia missed to see the shift, clinging to misleading comfort in market share metrics while Apple reshaped the landscape.
-Offcourse, Nokia remains a favorite brand for many even today.
+Maker missed to see the shift, clinging to misleading comfort in market share metrics while Apple reshaped the landscape.

 4. Shiny Object Syndrome:  Team often get distracted by new trends (Web3, etc.).
 Filter noise from real opportunities, guiding leadership back to strategic focus without dropping enthusiasm.